canorve/EllipSect/paper/paper.md

 Below is shown a summary of the different features that can be used with ``EllipSect``:

+- **Components** If a surface brigthness model is composed from multiple models, users can enable ``ElliSect`` to plot the surface brightness of each model.
+This is important because users can check if an individual model has been property fitted to the desired galaxy component.

 - **Sky** The program already use the GALFIT sky value that was used in the fit, but alternatively,the user can introduce its own sky value.
 In addition, ``EllipSect`` can compute the sky background in the region area where the gradient becomes positive.
 The latter is not used for photometric computation (see below) and it is only shown for comparison.

 - **Additional photometric model parameters.**  ``EllipSect`` can compute photometric variables that are not directly extracted from the fitted model parameters.
 Examples of such variables are: total magnitude, flux, mean surface brigthness at effective radius, radius at 90% of total light, bulge to total ratio, and component light fraction of each component.

-- **Photometric aperture.** The program uses _sectors\_photometry_ (cite) which divides into sectors an ellipse around the galaxy to compute the counts in each sectors.
+- **Photometric aperture.** The program uses _sectors\_photometry_ [@cappellari02] which divides into sectors an ellipse around the galaxy to compute the counts in each sectors.
 Taking advantage of this, ``EllipSect`` compute photometric variables within it.
-This means that the program computes: Tidal, Bumpiness, SNR, Chinu (recomputed inside this ellipse), Akaike information criterion, Bayesian information criterion (cites).
+This means that the program computes: Tidal [@tal09], Bumpiness [@blakeslee06], SNR, Chinu (recomputed inside this ellipse), Akaike information criterion [@akaike74], Bayesian information criterion [schwarz78].

-- **NED** ``EllipSect`` connects to NED (cite) to extract information of the galaxy to compute absolute magnitude, luminosity, galactic extinction, distance modulus, cosmology corrected scale and surface brightness dimming.
+- **NED** ``EllipSect`` connects to NED[^](The NASA/IPAC Extragalactic Database (NED) is funded by the National Aeronautics and Space Administration and operated by the California Institute of Technology.) to extract information of the galaxy to compute absolute magnitude, luminosity, galactic extinction, distance modulus, cosmology corrected scale and surface brightness dimming.

- # footnote
- The NASA/IPAC Extragalactic Database (NED) is funded by the National Aeronautics and Space Administration and operated by the California Institute of Technology.

 # Command line execution